Newport Dealeys Reunion location changed from Burlington VT to, New London CT, Sept 5-8, 2013

 Home of the Newport Dealeys

-"Shipmates Forever"
+"Shipmates are Forever"

 USS Dealey DE-1006